GameFoundry/bsf/Documentation/Manuals/docs/00_User/09_Physics/07_joints.md

 joint->setFlag(SliderJointFlag::Limit, true);
 ~~~~~~~~~~~~~

-### Current value {#joints_b_d_b}
+### Current value
-You can find out the current position of the slider by calling @ref bs::CSliderJoint::getPosition "CSliderJoint::getPosition()", and the current speed of the slider by calling @ref bs::CSliderJoint::getSpeed "CSliderJoint::getSpeed()".
+You can find out the current position of the slider by calling @bs::CSliderJoint::getPosition, and the current speed of the slider by calling @bs::CSliderJoint::getSpeed.

-## Hinge joint {#joints_b_e}
+## Hinge joint
 Hinge joint contrains rotation around a single axis (X axis specifically).
 Rotation around other axes, or translation is not allowed.
 This can be used for modeling door hinges or similar behaviour.

 @ref TODO_IMAGE

-It is represented using the @ref bs::CHingeJoint "HingeJoint" component.
+It is represented using the @bs::CHingeJoint component.

 ~~~~~~~~~~~~~{.cpp}
 HSceneObject jointSO = SceneObject::create("Joint");
 HHingeJoint joint = jointSO->addComponent<CHingeJoint>();
 ~~~~~~~~~~~~~

-### Limits {#joints_b_e_a}
+### Limits
-@ref bs::LimitAngularRange "LimitAngularRange" can be used to specify minimum and maximum allowed angle between the two bodies.
+@bs::LimitAngularRange can be used to specify minimum and maximum allowed angle between the two bodies.

-You apply the limit by calling @ref bs::CHingeJoint::setLimit "CHingeJoint::setLimit()", and enable the limit by calling @ref bs::CHingeJoint::setFlag "CHingeJoint::setFlag()" with @ref bs::HingeJointFlag::Limit "HingeJointFlag::Limit".
+You apply the limit by calling @bs::CHingeJoint::setLimit, and enable the limit by calling @bs::CHingeJoint::setFlag with @bs::HingeJointFlag::Limit.

 ~~~~~~~~~~~~~{.cpp}
 // A limit representing a hinge that can swing a maximum of 90 degrees